JyXuannn/coding-3/README.md

 Therefore, I searched for a database on architecture and I wanted to train architectural models from the DCGAN method in order to explore more architectural possibilities.

+## Description:

+This is a benchmark dataset for houses prices that contains both visual and textual information.
+Each house is represened by four images for bedroom, bathroom, kitchen and a frontal image of the house.
+This is the first dataset that contains images to be used for houses prices estimation.
+The dataset folder contains 2140 images, 4 images for each house.
+Also, it contains a text file that contains the textual metadata of the dataset.
+Each row in the file respesents the number of house in order.
+The numbers represent number of bedrooms, number of bathrooms, area of the house, zipcode and the price.

 After downloading the dataset for the first time I chose the frontal part (about 500 photos, which I trained 10,000 times to ensure the final result).

 ![Image text](https://github.com/JyXuannn/coding-3/blob/main/img-folder/generated_images_epoch_10000.png)